 If you’re working out in chilly weather or if you’re going to run errands post-class, look for a sweater or jacket designed for yoga.
 A warm, comfy cover-up can be a jacket or a sweatshirt, one with the same perks as the rest of your yoga clothing (breathability, comfort, etc.).

 Also, since a lot of yoga rooms are a little warm, having a top to put on at the end of class can keep you warm even if the temperature drops once you leave the studio.

 There are all sorts of yoga leggings and pants out there in an assortment of colors and designs; lengths; and fits.

 If you’re worried about having part of your body or skin exposed as you bend and stretch, look for yoga pants with a high waist, which will provide extra coverage.
 They won’t ride down even as you bend over, which provides extra coverage and also comfort.

 For women, yoga shorts are usually made out of spandex.
-However, these shorts can be uncomfortable and ride up during certain poses, and they don’t offer a lot of coverage for women who that’s important to.
+However, these shorts can be uncomfortable and ride up during certain poses, and they don’t offer a lot of coverage for women to who that’s important.
 In hot yoga classes, though, these shorts may be the most comfortable because the less clothing you have, the cooler you’re able to stay.